michaelahwales/pages-practice/README.md

 ##### *Client-Server Architecture*

-A Client-Server architecture style is used when an application requires “distributed data and processing across a range of components” (Adams).
-The style partitions components into servers and clients.
+A Client-Server architecture style is used when an application requires “distributed data and processing across a range of components” [(Adams)](https://onq.queensu.ca/d2l/le/content/642417/viewContent/3751085/View) The style partitions components into servers and clients.
 Servers remotely provide a service such as making a connection or making changes to a database to clients that require that service.
 Clients connect to servers through networks.